thebrumby/HotWalletClaimer/README.md

 💡 Communication: The only external communication is with the Telegram Web App, which occurs over HTTPS, providing a secure channel.

 ⚠️ Your seed phrase and Telegram login details are not stored or transmitted by this script, except during the unavoidable one-time login process with https://web.telegram.org/k/#@herewalletbot.
-As of version v1.3.4, the Google Chrome session is now saved into the ```./HotWalletBot/selenium``` folder - if this information was compromised, it would allow a suitably experienced individual to access your account.
+As of version v1.3.4, the Google Chrome session is now saved into the ```./HotWalletBot/selenium``` folder and in v.1.3.6 there is also a duplicate of the session in ```./HotWalletBot/backups``` - if this information was compromised, it would allow a suitably experienced individual to access your account.

 💡 Debugging: Enabling debug mode captures the whole process as screenshots, excluding the seed phrase entry step.
 These images are stored locally to assist you in the event of errors and are not otherwise transmitted or uploaded in any way.